Zanda256/terraform-beginner-bootcamp-2023/README.md

 ## Semantic Versioning :mage:

-This project is goig to use semantic versi9oning for its tagging.
+This project is going to use semantic versioning for its tagging.
 [semver.org](https://semver.org/)

 The general format: